 Soil: Well drained, dry, pH 6.6-7.5 (neutral).

-to see if plant will take off on its own.
+After the first heavy rain of late spring or summer, lessen water to see if the plant will take off on

 Prune: Cut 4" high in winter.

-Uses: Ornamental, erosion control on slopes, hummingbird garden.
+Uses: Ornamental, hummingbird garden, erosion control on slopes.

-is California Fuschia.
-The butterfly is a Clouded Sulphur.
+The butterfly in the picture is a Cloudless Sulphur.

 Do you have additional information or a different

 experience for this plant that you would like to share?